Mount Everest: 29,029′ (8,848 m)

 Day 12: Final Trek to Base Camp.

-Day 13-17: We will acclimate and recover in Base Camp for several days.
+Day 13-17: We will acclimatize and recover in Base Camp for several days.
 During this time we will have our Puja (an important ceremony with our Sherpa team) and practice some climbing skills (ladder crossing) before heading up the Khumbu Icefall.

 Day 18-22: First rotation up to Camp 1 and then Camp 2.

-Day 23-25: Rest and recover in base camp.
+Day 23-25: Rest and recover in Base Camp.

 Day 26-30: Second rotation up to Camp 2 and a hike to Camp 3.

 Day 31-38: Rest and recovery.
-We will descend to the village of Dingboche at about 14,000 ft/4,250 m to get a well deserved rest before the summit push.
+We will descend to the village of Dingboche at about 14,000′ (4,250 m) to get a well-deserved rest before the summit push.

 Day 39-58: Summit attempt.
 We will be watching the weather closely in anticipation of our summit attempt.
 The typical summit window is in the last weeks of May.